Data Centers in Cascavel

 Natural Disaster Risk

-Cascavel has a high overall risk profile, with a score of 5.2 out of 10, as of September 2025.
-This rating is influenced more by institutional and socio-economic vulnerability factors than by natural disasters.
+Cascavel has a high overall risk profile, rated 5.2 out of 10, as of September 2025.
+The risk assessment is primarily influenced by non-geophysical factors and specific natural hazards.